Continuity properties of measurable group cohomology: Further discussion

 Wigner's proof of the isomorphism $\rmH_\rm{ss}^\ast(G,A) \cong \rmH^\ast(B_G,\cal{A})$ for discrete $G$-modules $A$ is a little difficult to grasp conceptually, but we note that the cohomology of groupoids as developed by J.L.
 Tu in~\cite{Tu06} may shed some light conceptually on what is going here.
 Tu's cohomology groups are a direct generalization of the theory $\rmH^\ast_\rm{ss}$ for groups.

-Suppose again that $G$ is an l.c.s.c. group.
+Suppose again that $G$ is a locally compact, second countable group.
 Then it acts freely and properly on the space $E_G$ and so we can form the groupoid corresponding to this action, $G \times E_G$.
 Because the action is free, this is a principal groupoid --- that is, it is an equivalence relation on its unit space $E_G$, and it is the equivalence relation generated by the action of $G$.
 This is not a locally compact groupoid so Tu's theory does not apply, although it does have a Haar system, which Tu also requires.
 It would seem that Tu's theory could be extended to cover groupoids like this, but here we shall simply assume that without exploring it in detail.
 In any case there is homomorphism of groupoids $p:G \times E_G \to G$ defined by $p(g,e) := g$, and the discrete $G$-module $A$ defines a discrete $(G \times E_G)$-module $A^E$.
 Then there is a homomorphism (an inflation homomorphism in cohomology)

 where $\rmH_\rm{ss}^\ast$ also denotes what would be Tu's groupoid cohomology groups here.

 There is also a groupoid homomorphims $\pi: G \times E_G \to B_G$ where $B_G$ is a principal groupoid corresponding to the trivial equivalence relation on $B_G$ defined by the diagonal.
 The $G$-module $A$ defines a locally constant sheaf $\cal{A}$ on $B_G$ which is a $B_G$-module.
 Then there is a pullback map